 Other Helpful Resources for Early Childhood Providers

 - "Learn the Signs.
 Act Early."
-Autism Fact Sheet (en Español)
+Autism Fact Sheet (PDF) (en Español)

-- Inclusion Checklist for Early Childhood Settings Visit disclaimer page
+- Inclusion Checklist for Early Childhood Settings (PDF) Visit disclaimer page

-- Individualized Education Programs (IEP) Basics for Early Childhood Providers Visit disclaimer page
+- Individualized Education Programs (IEP) Basics for Early Childhood Providers (PDF) Visit disclaimer page

-- Tips for Talking to Parents Visit disclaimer page
+- Tips for Talking to Parents (PDF) Visit disclaimer page

 Learn More about ASD